MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/assign-deployment-group.md

 # Assign devices to a deployment group

-Microsoft Managed Desktop will assign devices to the various deployment groups, but you can specify or change the group a device is assigned by using the Admin portal.
+Microsoft Managed Desktop will assign devices to deployment groups automatically, but you can change the group a device is assigned to by using the Admin portal.
 You can change the assignment after a device is registered or after a user has enrolled.

 > [!IMPORTANT]
 > If you change the assignment after a user has enrolled, policies that are specific to that group will be applied to the device, which can change the user experience.
 It's best to evaluate and understand the effect a group change will have before you move devices in bulk.
 The change will install the latest version of Windows 10 (including any new feature or quality updates) and will restart the device.
 Double-check that you've selected the right devices to assign.
 It can take up to 24 hours for the assignment to take effect.